TP Information Security Policy

 Information Access Control

-Need to Know – Employees with access to Medcor information or Medcor information collected on behalf of Medcor must be provided based on the need to know.
-Information must be disclosed only to individuals who have a legitimate business need for the information.
-Prior to access, appropriate agreements must be in place that specifies what information may be accessed.
+Need to Know – Access to Medcor sensitive information may only be provided and disclosed to third-party employees with a need to know such information for legitimate business purposes.
+Prior to access, appropriate agreements must be in place that specifies what Medcor information may be accessed.

 Role-Based Access – Employees with access to Medcor information or Medcor information collected on behalf of Medcor must have role-based privileges enabled to limit access based on role.

-User IDs and Passwords – To implement the need-to-know process, companies must require that each employee accessing multi-user information systems have a unique user ID and a private password.
+User IDs and Passwords – To implement the need-to-know process, third-parties must require that each employee accessing multi-user information systems have a unique user ID and a private password.
 These user IDs must be employed to restrict system privileges based on job duties, project responsibilities, and other business activities.
 Each employee is personally responsible for the usage of their user ID and password.
 Separate accounts should be used for privileged accounts.
 An account removal process must be used and each employee that no longer requires access must have access removed within 24 hours.
-If company employees have access to Medcor systems, Medcor must be informed immediately so that access can be removed.
-Default passwords must be removed and replaced with the company’s password standard.
+If the third-party employees have access to Medcor systems, Medcor must be informed immediately so that access can be removed.
+Default passwords must be removed and replaced with the third-party’s password standard.

 User Authentication – All production information system user IDs must have a linked password or a stronger mechanism such as a dynamic password token, to ensure that only the authorized user is able to utilize the user ID.
 Users are responsible for all activity that takes place with their user ID and password or other authentication mechanism.